CalfCrusher/InstagramAccountTakeover/README.md

 Then you will receive a link like: *https://ig.me/TXGiR6ctW0hAO9f*

 Following this link you prompted to reset your password or just skip it and go to your account directly without changing password, like many people do.
+If this happens the link will remain valid! (i guess for 24 hours)

 ### DISCLAIMER